vcfvct/typescript-retry-decorator/README.md

 ![Retry](https://cdn.iconscout.com/icon/free/png-256/retry-1-386755.png)
 ## A simple retry decorator for typescript with 0 dependency.
 This is inspired by the [Spring-Retry project](https://github.com/spring-projects/spring-retry).
+Written in Typescript, *100%* Test Coverage.

 Import and use it.
 Retry for `Promise` is supported as long as the `runtime` has promise(nodejs/evergreen-browser).